A bank robber shoots a bystander dead.

 Three separate actions resulting in each case in a death.
 Yet our response to each situation will probably be different.
-We need an understanding of context when we try to appreciate the varied situations life generates. et we look to our religions to provide certainties, and hanker after guiding texts as rulebooks.
+We need an understanding of context when we try to appreciate the varied situations life generates.
+Yet we look to our religions to provide certainties, and hanker after guiding texts as rulebooks.
 How much easier life then becomes.
-But when we understand that we must contextualise all other areas of life, how absurd is this?
+But when we understand that we must contextualise all other areas of life, how absurd does that become?
 It is both theologically and emotionally juvenile, and frankly a cop out.

 Read the Bible.
 As Christians that is a must.
 But if you want theological and emotional maturity, get rid of the pedestal.
 The power of the Bible is precisely that it is not sacred.

 Julian is a former editor of Movement magazine.